 Pelvic floor exercises

-Another home remedy you may have seen online are Kegel exercises to treat premature ejaculation.
+Another home remedy you may have seen online is Kegel exercises.
 The pelvic floor is the group of muscles between the pubic and tail bone that support the genitals, urethra and anus.
 They are the muscles you squeeze to stop urinating or passing gas.

-While research exists looking at pelvic floor therapy to treat premature ejaculation, Kegel exercises were only one part of treatment.
+While research exists looking at pelvic floor therapy as a treatment for premature ejaculation, Kegel exercises were only one part of treatment.
 Most men who use pelvic floor treatments to increase ejaculation time are treated by physical therapists and complete weeks of therapy.
 These sessions often included electrostimulation and biofeedback that may use rectal probes to assist in feedback.
 Men also often incorporate the behavioral therapies discussed before (stop-start method and squeeze technique).

 While this is great for young men who want to last longer after masturbating, there is a long term problem with this method.
 As men get older, the absolute refractory period— in which no amount of stimulation will cause an erection— gets longer.
 For teenagers, this is only a few minutes, but for men over 50, this period can last up to 12-24 hours.

 As you can imagine, masturbating before sex may be a bit short-sighted in older men with PE, who may need to wait until the next day to try again.

 With the increasing popularity of yoga, its use to treat premature ejaculation has caught the public eye.
 Some specific yoga postures are thought to increase either the strength or the flexibility of the pelvic floor, similar to pelvic floor physical therapies.
 Additionally, yoga focuses on body awareness and relaxation which is the basis of many of the behavioral techniques for premature ejaculation.